-Contracts with employees provide for notice periods, which, depending on the level of seniority of the employee, generally range from 2 weeks to 5 weeks and up to 6 months for some very senior employees.
+Contracts with employees provide for notice periods, which, depending on the level of seniority of the employee, generally range from 2 weeks to 5 weeks, and up to 6 months for some very senior employees.
 All employment contracts permit the Bank to terminate for misconduct.

 Upon termination, a person will receive their statutory entitlements of accrued annual and long service leave, as well as accrued superannuation benefits and payment in lieu of applicable notice periods (except in some cases of termination for serious misconduct).
 Termination payments and settlements (other than in relation to statutory entitlements) or retention benefits require approval of the CEO.
-Two termination payments were made to Senior Managers during the year, totalling \$72,000.
+One termination payment was made to a Senior Manager during the year, totalling \$348,982.
 Sign on benefits also require the Board's approval.
-No sign on benefits were approved or made during the year.
+One sign on benefit was approved or made during the year.
 ME does not provide guaranteed bonus payments and as such none were made during the year.